 A reliable assistant to Grinnell’s coaches and video team

-During the recent fall break – when student volunteers are often scarce – three events fell on the same day, offering a reminder of the challenges faced when streaming games manually.
+During a recent break – when student volunteers are often scarce – three events fell on the same day, offering a reminder of the challenges faced when streaming games manually.
 Not only would finding volunteers have posed a problem but using the old setup, Schultz would have had to lug bulky equipment between venues and waste time setting up and dismantling.

 Spiideo: A solution for organizations of all sizes and standing